-Ventricular assist devices (VADs) can either support the right (RVAD) or left (LVAD) ventricles and were initially intended to be a bridge-to-transplant (BTT) in heart failure.
+Ventricular assist devices (VADs) can support the right (RVAD) and left (LVAD) ventricles and were initially utilized as mechanical circulatory support devices for bridge-to-transplant (BTT) in heart failure.
 Modern continuous flow VADs are also being used for destination therapy (DT) for those who are not candidates for cardiac transplantation or are too ill to wait for a donor.
-The options available for advanced heart failure therapy are growing each year, so physicians (especially intensivists) are increasingly likely to encounter patients with VADs.
-What are some basic things healthcare providers should know?
+The options available for advanced heart failure therapy are growing each year, so healthcare providers are increasingly likely to encounter patients with VADs.
+What are some basic things we should know?
+This article will focus on LVADs.

-As shown in the video above, continuous flow VADs like the Heartmate series are based on the simplicity of an Archimedes screw rotating in a magnetic field up to 10,000 times per minute!
-This rotary action propels blood flow from the inflow cannula (typically the apex of the left ventricle) to the outflow cannula (proximal aorta) up to 10 liters per minute.
-Because of the constant flow, patients may not have a palpable pulse depending on their underlying ventricular function.
+Continuous flow VADs like the Heartmate II and III have a motor that spins 5,000-10,000 times per minute!
+This rotary action propels blood flow from the inflow cannula (typically the apex of the left ventricle, LV) to the outflow cannula (proximal aorta) and to the rest of the body.
+Because of the constant flow, patients may not have a palpable pulse depending on their underlying ventricular function and aortic valve activity.

-This action “assists” the left ventricle by promoting forward systemic flow, but it’s important to keep the right-sided heart failure in mind as well and consider pulmonary vasodilators with inotropic support of the right ventricle if needed.
-Worst case scenario, a biventricular VAD can support both sides of the heart. 🙂
+LVADs assist the LV by promoting forward systemic flow, but it’s important to keep the right-sided heart failure in mind as well and consider pulmonary vasodilators with inotropic support of the right ventricle (RV) if needed.
+Remember, a significant portion of RV systolic function hinges on LV function.
+If the LV is not having to do much work anymore because of the LVAD, the RV could fail.

-Pump speed (as RPM) is the only variable programmed by an operator, but a VAD machine will read out others parameters:
+Pump speed (as RPM) is the only variable programmed by an operator, but a VAD machine will display other parameters:

 - Power – basically the energy needed to create flow.
 An acute increase in power requirements could be related to thrombosis within the LVAD and warrants additional anticoagulation and/or thrombolytics.